makerdao/community/governance/votes/LDR_Example - Executive Vote - July 12, 2023.md

 ### Budget Items and Housekeeping

-As per this [forum post](https://forum.makerdao.com/t/mip39c3-sp9-removing-dux-001/21306) and this [poll](https://vote.makerdao.com/polling/QmdnSKPu)the following budget actions will take place if this executive vote passes.
+As per this [forum post](https://forum.makerdao.com/t/mip39c3-sp9-removing-dux-001/21306) and this [poll](https://vote.makerdao.com/polling/QmdnSKPu) the following budget actions will take place if this executive vote passes.

 #### Ecosystem Actor Dai Budget Stream